 Stimulus Check Calculator

 Welcome to the stimulus payment calculator, where we answer your question "Who is eligible for the stimulus and how much stimulus will I get?"
 The $2 trillion coronavirus stimulus package, announced on 25th March, is the biggest one in history.
 This pandemic has changed our private lives (and will continue to do so), and many of us have lost our source of income for who knows how long.
-The new bill, also referred to as the Coronavirus Aid, Relief, and Economic Security Act (or CARES Act for short), which was voted through by the Senate by an unanimous 96-0, is trying to address this problem and will be voted on by the House later this week.
+The new bill, also referred to as the Coronavirus Aid, Relief, and Economic Security Act (or CARES Act for short), which was voted through by the Senate by an unanimous 96-0 and signed by the President on Friday 27th March, is trying to address this problem.

 Note that this stimulus check calculator does not address every possible exceptional situation mentioned in the bill.
 For more information we encourage you to see our FAQ section or read the Act itself to find any additional information on the coronavirus relief package.